shuvabrata/project-graph/simulation/graph-simulation.md

 - `PART_OF`: Commit → Branch (always to the default/main branch)
 - `AUTHORED_BY`: Commit → Person
 - `MODIFIES`: Commit → File (tracks all files changed in the commit)
-  - Properties: `{lines_added, lines_deleted, files_changed}`
-- `REFERENCES`: Commit → Issue (extracted from commit message)
+- `REFERENCES`: Commit → Issue (if Jira key pattern exists in commit message)
-  - Simple extraction: Create relationship if Jira key pattern found (e.g., PLAT-1, BUG-234)
-  - No reference type tracking (not reliably extractable)
   - Distribution: 60% reference Stories, 20% reference Bugs, 20% no reference
+  - Note: Jira key extraction from messages is handled in real queries, not during data generation

 **Note**: We do NOT track PARENT (commit history chain).
 Since we only track main branch commits, the chronological order is sufficient.